Nginx Dynamic Modules: Automating Recompilation with APT Hooks

 )

-, to streamline the code.
+I also built some helper functions, like run_command_quietly and manage_repo, to streamline the code.
 These functions handle common tasks like error checking, debugging, and Git operations, which makes the main script clean and easy to read.
+(These helper functions are included in the main script below.)

-Critical Lessons and Fixes
+Critical Lessons Learned: Stability and State

-environment only sees the old Nginx binary, not the new one that’s about to be installed.
+• The Nginx -t Test: My first version included an nginx -t test.
+The pre-invoke environment only sees the old Nginx binary, not the new one that’s about to be installed.
 The version mismatch would cause the test to fail, incorrectly blocking a perfectly valid update.
-I had to remove it. - Redirecting status messages: When using command substitution, any output to
+I had to remove it.

-function was echoing status messages, which was corrupting the module path variable.
+• Redirecting Status Messages: When using command substitution, any output to STDOUT gets captured.
+My manage_repo function was echoing status messages, which was corrupting the module path variable.
 The fix?
-Redirecting all status messages toSTDERR
+Redirecting all status messages to STDERR (>&2).

 Putting It All Together: The Code and Configuration